Mitchell Appraisals can help you remove your Private Mortgage Insurance

-Banks were working with down payments down to 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
-A lender is able to handle the added risk of the minimal down payment with Private Mortgage Insurance or PMI.
-This additional policy takes care of the lender in the event a borrower defaults on the loan and the value of the property is lower than what the borrower still owes on the loan.
+Banks were taking down payments down to 10, 5 and often 0 percent during the mortgage boom of the mid 2000s.
+How does a lender endure the increased risk of the small down payment?
+The solution is Private Mortgage Insurance or PMI.
+This supplementary policy protects the lender if a borrower defaults on the loan and the worth of the home is less than what is owed on the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.